Matthew-Pidlysny/9-The-Final-Chapter/README.md

 # 12:  Reciprocal-Integer Analyzer

 Our Analyzeer program is intended to be a system which installs a boilerplate identity for any reciprocal value, as discriminatory as it can be.
 We enhance the stamping with our own features.

+# 13:  Recipy

+Hey Kids!
+Wanna learn something REAL neat over the rest of the year?
+Well, you learned about 1, and 2, and the rest (I guess?) and then some adding and subtracting, but now it's time to learn the numbers on a different level.
+We predict your brains will get SO HUGE (Not literally) that you'll be just, as they might say, Naturally Genius?
+Come on over, let's see what we got!
+And yes, the program is a Recipe!
+It's a mix of Reciprocals (Yeah, resi-ho-huh?) and a language called Python!
+And to make it even better, we mixed in C Plus Plus (Another language) for the construction of this project.
+It's a good modeler, something you'll be learning to do after you finish this program!